mohamuhsin/animal-fun-facts/README.md

 # animal fun facts

 In this project, we’ll build a program that allows users to click an animal on the screen in order to have a fun fact pop up.

+# Tasks

+1.On line 1 in app.js, you should see an import statement.
+This is importing the animals object from animals.js.
+Feel free to take a look at it now, but we’ll be coming back to it in later tasks.

+For now, let’s import the React from react and createRoot from react-dom/client.